mateusbsal4/CPS_Lab/README.md

 ## Simulator

 This workspace contains the implementation of the follow-the-gap controller to autonomously drive the F110 car in simulation.
+Initially, source your ROS installation, e.g. ```source /opt/ros/kinetic/setup.bash``` if you have installed ROS Kinetic.
 To run the simulation, follow these steps:

 1. Navigate to the simulator folder:
     ```bash